 Engages Readers in a Meta-Narrative

-By presenting readers with self-reflexive and intertextual narratives, authors foster an environment where storytelling becomes an exploration of storytelling itself.
+By presenting readers with self-reflexive and intertextual narratives, authors create an environment where storytelling becomes an exploration of storytelling itself.
 This interplay creates a narrative environment in which readers are active participants, engaging with the text both as an audience member and a critic.

 Blurs Boundaries Between Reality and Fiction

-Mise en abyme frequently blurs the boundaries between reality and fiction, creating an image within an image effect that questions the nature of reality within the narrative.
+Mise en abyme frequently blurs the boundaries between reality and fiction, creating an image-within-an-image effect that questions the nature of reality within the narrative.
 This literary device constructs an infinite regress, where the text continuously reflects upon itself.
 In doing so, it challenges preconceived notions of narrative boundaries.

 In executing this blurring of lines, literature can present a film within a film or a Droste effect, each contributing to a sense of self-awareness and reflection.
 This approach encourages readers to question what they perceive as real within the narrative and consider the constructs of the story’s world.